 Conclusion

-The Netflix, Inc. streaming service is still definitely at the top of the game regarding the number of subscribers and the sheer amount of content the platform supports.
+The Netflix, Inc. streaming service is still definitely at the top of the game in terms of the number of subscribers and the sheer amount of content the platform supports.
 Innovative policies, shrewd branding, marketing, and a first-mover advantage have kept the service ahead of its competition for quite some time.